Marioalexsan/AtlyssTemplateMod/README.md

 - `ThunderstoreAssemblyInclude` - an assembly to copy over to the generated ZIP package; by default, the generated plugin assembly is included
   - you should include any third-party or runtime dependencies that don't come from Thunderstore dependencies, or aren't bundled with ATLYSS itself

-Also set the following properties in the project file for the plugin:
+Also set the following properties in the `.csproj` for the plugin:
 - `AssemblyName` - name of the generated plugin assembly, also used as the GUID of the plugin
 - `Product` - used as the name of the plugin
 - `Version` - used as the version of the plugin and the `version` field in `manifest.json`